utreja-shivam/590U_A5/README.md

 - There is just one activity/screen in this app for ease of usability.
 All important details such as "Nearby People", "Tracking Status" and the current distancing score estimate (*which updates on pressing the "My Score" button*); is displayed on the same screen.
 - The majority of the screen is covered with the Google Maps, which is something most smartphone users now-a-days are comforatble working with.
 The app has access to the Places API, which allows the users to interact freely with the UI.
 - The button on the top right of the screen called "Set Home", lets the user set their home coordinates on the map with a green marker.
-- The "Track" button on the  bottom left initiates the constant time duty cycle for
+- The "Track" button on the  bottom left initiates the constant time duty cycle for  bluetooth device scanning.
+It starts sensing for nearby bluetooth devices every 20 seconds (this duration will be kept around 10 or 15mins in a practical scenario).
+For the purposes of the demo we are scanning for all devices, but in a real world scenario, we would only scan for smartphones. **The code has commented lines of code that just sense for other bluetooth smartphones.**
+- The "Stop" button in the middle

 ### Scoring Metric Engineering
 ### Evaluation